Written by Brian Dishman, Senior Consultant

 Remember to ensure that any decision-making criteria used in an effective hiring process are job-related and documented.
 Treat every candidate equally, and they ALL must follow the exact same process and be held to the same standards.
 If you follow this four-step process, you’ll maximize your company’s workforce while minimizing your effort and legal risk.

-At PSI, we work to create innovative solutions to help you build a modern, talented workforce.
+At Talogy, we work to create innovative solutions to help you build a modern, talented workforce.
 Our team of psychologists, data scientists, and HR consultants helps you screen, select, develop, and engage talent worldwide.
 For more information about how we can help you achieve your talent management goals, reach out to our team of experts to see our solutions in action.